kylemrtnez/TomatoTomato/README.md

 - Customizable list of blocked websites
 - Notification upon cycle completion

-Pomodoro™/Focus Timer extension for Mozilla.
+Pomodoro™/Focus Timer extension for Mozilla and Chrome.
 The Pomodoro Technique® and Pomodoro™ are registered trademarks of Francesco Cirillo.